-Belgium Not used for occupational protection.
-France As reference levels Greece As reference revers Dose constraints are set for internal, external exposures, as well as for the combination of them.
-More specifically: In the case of external exposure of the whole body or of a substantial fraction of the body, the dose limits laid down in paragraphs 1.2.1, 1.2.2 and 1.3.2 shall be deemed to be complied with if the requirements laid down in Annex II of the Regulation are met.
-In the case of internal exposure, the dose limits laid down in paragraph 1.2.1, 1.2.2 and 1.3.2 shall be deemed to be complied with of the values of annual intake by inhalation and ingestion in any single year do not exceed six-tenths of the limits of the effective dose estimated using the tables contained in Annex III. a) The three tables in Annex III to this Regulation indicate the appropriate dose factors in respect of the committed effective doses for workers and the public per unit of the relevant radionuclide inhaled or ingested. b) When there is a mixture of radionuclides, the methods given in Annex III, paragraph 2, to the Regulations shall be used.
-In the case of combinations of external exposure of the body or a substantial fraction of the body and internal radioactive contamination by one or more radionuclides, the limits laid down in paragraphs 1.2.1, 1.2.2 and 1.3.2 shall be deemed to be complied with if the requirements laid down in Annex II of these Regulations met.
+Belgium Not used for occupational protection France As reference levels Graage As reference levels Gleece approximation of them.
+More specifically: Le the same of external encourse of the sub-le he de on of a sub-tential • In the case of external exposure of the whole body of of a substantial function of the here the data limited here in memory in the substantial 1.2.2 and 1.2.2 shall be deemed to be complied with if the 1.2.2 and 1.3.2 shall be deelined to be complete with it the In the age of internal experience the dage limits loid down in • In the case of internal exposure, the dose limits laid down in of the values of annual intelse by inhelation and ingestion in any of the values of annual intake by initiation and ingestion in any single year do not exceed six tenths of the limits of the effective dose estimated using the tables contained in Anney III a) The three tables in Anney III to this Regulation indicate the a) The three tables in Annex in to this Regulation indicate the appropriate dose factors in respect of the committed effective doses for workers and the public per unit of the relevant radionuclide inhaled or ingested b) When there is a mixture of radionuclides the methods given in Annex III. paragraph 2. to the Regulations shall be used. • In the case of combinations of external exposure of the body or a substantial fraction of the body and internal radioactive contamination by one or more radionuclides, the limits laid down in paragraphs 1.2.1, 1.2.2 and 1.3.2 shall be deemed to be complied with if the requirements laid down in Annex II of these Regulations met.
 (Official Gazette, 2001).
 Ireland Dose constraints must be used in the design phase of building/retrofitting any new facility.
 The applicant applying for a licence for the new facility must be able to demonstrate to the regulatory authority that the building will be designed in such a way that no occupationally exposed worker will be expected to receive a dose exceeding the dose constraint.
 However once the building is completed, and the licence issued, the dose constraints are not enforceable - only the dose limits are enforceable.
 Luxembourg Not used Norway Not used for occupational protection Slovenia "Evaluation of the protection of exposed workers against radiation" is a document that has to be written by a licensee in co-operation with an independent authorised radiation protection expert for each radiation practice (licensee) separately.
 Part of the document is dedicated to dose constraints as proposed for the specific practice (based on dose rates, estimated workload).
 The document has to be approved by the regulatory authority.
 Spain As reference values